Search

 Step 2: Set Maintenance Benchmarks

 Maintenance benchmarks help you evaluate your team’s performance.
-They can help you answer the big questions, like “How effective is my organization’s maintenance strategy?”
+In general, you want to set up your CMMS implementation to help you answer the big questions, like “How effective is my organization’s maintenance strategy?”

-Using benchmarks, you can identify best practices that drive the metrics.
+Using benchmarks, you can also identify best practices that drive the metrics.

 Start by measuring your team’s metrics.
 Use your CMMS data to measure your team’s current key performance indicators (KPIs) and create a baseline.
-KPIs evaluate your success in the areas you care about, giving you a new level of insight on what’s going on in your department.
+KPIs evaluate your success in the areas you care about, which will give you a new level of insight on what’s going on in your department.

 If you’re not sure where to start, six maintenance KPIs that most MPulse customers find handy include…